History of Father’s Day: the Beginning

 HISTORY OF FATHERS DAY: the Beginning

-[NOTE: I wrote a more extended and more serious version of this article for CBS.com a couple of years ago.
+[NOTE: I wrote a more extended and serious version of this article for CBS.com several years ago.
 It has been published on their network of sites for major cities around the country.
-You can find an example here.]
+You can find that article here.]

 The celebration of Father’s Day goes back all the way to the beginning, actually to the Garden of Eden when Abel gave his father Adam a razor while his brother Cain gave his father a snake-skin tie.
 This was the beginning of Cain’s downward slide.

 Scholars have debated for ages why Mother’s Day seems to be more honored than Father’s Day.
-A parallel has been drawn between this phenomenon and that of the difference in popularity between the Irish patron saint and the Italian patron saint.
+A parallel has been drawn between this phenomenon and the difference in popularity between the Irish patron saint and the Italian patron saint.